For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 36. Crazy golf – Crazy golf used to be a slightly lame 'family day out' activity, but it's seen a bit of a revival in recent years.
 Following suit from Junkyard Golf, crazy golf bars are springing up all over the place, and they're usually around a tenner per person.
 Alternatively, you could stick to the old-fashioned ones, which place less emphasis on alcohol (and are generally cheaper).

-37. Country house – The UK isn't just ripe with castles, we've also got a fair few country manor houses floating about too.
-From Castle Howard in Yorkshire to Chatsworth House in Derbyshire, the UK's stately homes are stunning.
-Entry fees will set you back a bit (around £15 – £20), but there's usually a lot to explore, so will be more than enough to fill a day out.
+37. Country house – The UK isn't just rife with castles, we've got a fair few country houses floating about too.
+From Bramall Hall in Cheshire to Burghkey House in Lincolnshire, the UK's stately homes are stunning.
+Entry fees will set you back a bit (around £15 – £20), but there's usually a lot to explore, so it will be more than enough to fill a day out.

 aquarium